kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/02-client-side/04-apollo-queries.md

 export default App;
 ```

-* If you are getting error about not finding `graphql`
-  - It is required so you must have it installed on the client

-`$ cd client && npm i graphql`

-* `localhost:3000` should work

 ## View console
-* You should see `getAllColognes` returned with the one cologne we created
+* You should see `getAllColognes` returned with all the colognes that we created using the GraphQL GUI
 * The properties were what we specified inside our graphql we used in the GUI GraphQL as well as `queries/index.js`

 ## Git stuff